Power. Rights. Conflict. Diplomacy. Race. Government.

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

-Caroline Spivack '16 M.S. reported on women who are first responders in humanitarian actions.Read the Global Citizen Press article.
+Annika Hammerschlag '16 M.S. reported on women who compete in the Olympics and face discrimination at home.Read the Global Citizen Press article.

 Doc '15 students Scilla Alecci & George Steptoe investigated how coworkers abuse female correction officers.See The NYT report.